-Working Papers
+Forthcoming and Working Papers

 Organizational Change in American Colleges and Universities

 Brint, Steven, Kristopher Proctor, Kerry Mulligan, Matthew B. Rotondi, and Robert A. Hanneman.
-2011.
-“Declining Academic Fields in U.S. Four-Year Colleges and Universities, 1970-2006."
-Forthcoming in The Journal of Higher Education.
+2012.
+"Declining Academic Fields in U.S. Four-Year Colleges and Universities, 1970-2006."
+The Journal of Higher Education 83:: 582-613.

 Brint, Steven, Kristopher Proctor, Robert A. Hanneman, Kerry Mulligan, Matthew B. Rotondi, Scott P. Murphy.
 2011.
-“Who are the Early Adopters of New Academic Fields?
+“Who Are the Early Adopters of New Academic Fields?
 Comparing Four Perspectives on the Institutionalization of Degree Granting Programs in US Four-Year Colleges and Universities, 1970–2005.”
 Higher Education 61: 563-585.

 Brint, Steven, Kristopher Proctor, Scott Patrick Murphy, Lori Turk-Bicakci, and Robert A. Hanneman.
 2009.
 "General Education Models: Continuity and Change in the U.S. Undergraduate Curriculum, 1975-2000. " The Journal of Higher Education 80: 605-642.